sashamitrovich/http-callout-hackaton/README.md

     - process
     - based on the requests, get data from DHS 2
     - put response back into DHS 1

+2)
+- Use secrets manager (AWS) to avoid putting credentials into lambda functions

 ## Protocol